-After your dermatologist declares you are a suitable candidate for the procedure and obtains consent, the following happens:
+After your dermatologist declares you are a suitable candidate for the procedure and gives his/her consent, the following happens:

 - Documentation is taken for before and after comparisons.
 This documentation includes photography, body weight, and circumference of the area to be treated.

 - Afterward, you lie down in preparation for the procedure.
-Bring something to keep you busy, such as a book or an iPad.
-Or you can ask for the lights to be dimmed and use the time for a mid-day nap!
+Bring something to keep you occupied, such as a book or an iPad.
+Alternatively, you can ask for the lights to be dimmed and use the time for a mid-day nap!

 - A very thin pad is placed on the skin on the targeted area.
-It’s soaked in “coupling gel.”
-This is to ensure constant contact between the skin and the applicator during the procedure.
+It’s soaked in “coupling gel” which ensures constant contact between the skin and the applicator during the procedure.

 - The device’s cup-shaped “applicator” is applied on top of the pad, and a vacuum is turned on to suck in the targeted area.
 A C-shaped pillow may be put around the applicator to support it.